-There are a number of private schools in Pittsburgh offering high standards of education.
+There are a number of private schools in Pittsburgh offering a high standard of education.
 These schools are often based on alternative education models, such as Montessori or Waldorf, or are religious schools.

-Unlike public schools, private schools charge fees, so expats planning on taking this route should ensure there’s room in the budget.
+Unlike public schools, private schools charge fees, so expats planning on taking this route should ensure there’s enough budget for it.
 A distinct advantage of private schools is that they aren’t zoned, so families have more options of where to live.